Joori-publisher/wetube-mac/README.md

 #WeTube

-Cloning with Vanilla and nodeJS
+Cloning with Vanilla and nodeJS git